 Compared to other countries, it is not common practice for Dutch women to address hormonal issues with their home doctor or with their employer.
 Nor is it for the latter to recognize symptoms and to offer help.
 Of the 8,6 million women in The Netherlands, 80 percent suffers from hormonal issues.
 Thirty percent of them say these issues negatively affect their life and job.
 More than half of the cases of absenteeism is hormone- related.
 Yet, only about 2 to 3 percent of them seek help by a health professional or talk about it at work.

-Women need to talk about it with other women, friends, family, their employer and house doctor.
+Women need to talk about it with other women, friends, family, their employer and doctor.
 They also need to demand medical guidance.
 Because there is no need to suffer in silence and deal with symptoms that negatively influence the quality of life, when in fact these symptoms can easily be treated.

 By speaking up and demanding medical guidance, women can improve their physical and mental health and feel much better in their private and professional life.
-Speaking up creates more awareness among other women,(friends, husbands, kids), employers and health professionals: They can provide these others with valuable tacit knowledge: real life knowledge and experiences.
+Speaking up creates more awareness among other women, (friends, husbands, kids), employers and health professionals: They can provide these others with valuable tacit knowledge: real life knowledge and experiences.
 In that way, the issue of the female ageing process will no longer be the “non- issue”: the issue we all suffer from but don’t talk about.
 The issue “we just have to deal with, because….well… just because”.

-They need to be more aware of the female ageing process and on how female hormones negatively affect the quality of many lives.
-Often, Dutch house doctors are familiar with the well-known symptoms like night sweats and hot flashes in women over 55.
+Health professionals need to be more aware of the female ageing process and on how female hormones negatively affect the quality of many lives.
+Often, Dutch doctors are familiar with the well-known symptoms like night sweats and hot flashes in women over 55.
 But the “vague” symptoms mentioned above, especially in younger women who sometimes still have their period, are far less recognized and not seldom downplayed or diagnosed as stress- related.
 And even the more familiar are sometimes labeled as: The issue “we just have to deal with, because….well… just because”.

 For health professionals to change their view; to increase their awareness; and to offer medical treatment to women, they need to take note of the (huge amount of) international scientific research on female hormones and the process of ageing.
 More up to date knowledge and more understanding can improve so many lives so easily!

-Positive side effects of medical treatment for overall health
+Hormonal treatment for overall health

 - Lower risk of cardiovascular diseases and thrombosis